goastian/midori-desktop/testing/perfdocs/generated/index.rst

         - Description: Testing framework used to run performance tests
     * Mozperftest Tools
         - Owner: Sparky
-        - Co-owner: Alexandru I.
+        - Co-owner: Kash, Andrej
         - Description: Various tools used by performance testing team
     * Mozproxy
-        - Owner:  Sparky
+        - Owner: Kash
-        - Co-owner: Kash
+        - Co-owner: Sparky
         - Description: An http proxy used to run tests against third-party websites in a reliable and reproducible way
     * PerfCompare
-        - Owner: Kimberly
+        - Owner: Carla S.
         - Co-owner: Beatrice A.
         - Description: Performance comparison tool used to compare performance of different commits within a repository
     * PerfDocs
         - Owner: Sparky
-        - Co-owner: Alexandru I.
+        - Co-owner: Kash, Andrej
         - Description: Automatically generated performance test engineering documentation
     * PerfHerder
-        - Owner: Beatrice A
+        - Owner: Beatrice A.
         - Co-owner: Andra A.
         - Description: The framework used by the performance sheriffs to find performance regressions and for storing, and visualizing our performance data.
     * Performance Sheriffing
-        - Owner: Alexandru I.
+        - Owner: Andra A.
-        - Co-owner: Andra A.
+        - Co-owner: Beatrice A.
         - Description: Performance sheriffs are responsible for finding commits that cause performance regressions and getting fixes from devs or backing out the changes
     * Talos
         - Owner: Sparky
-        - Co-owner: Andrej
+        - Co-owner: Kash, Andrej
         - Description: Testing framework used to run Firefox-specific performance tests
     * WebPageTest
         - Owner: Andrej